-This is a bit of a no-brainer if your business is product related.
-This is a chance to showcase your products in their best light, and make sure the assets being used in coverage is consistent.
+This is a bit of a no-brainer if your business is product-related.
+This is a chance to showcase your products in their best light and make sure the assets being used in coverage are consistent.

 - Photo’s and videos of your events